Jokic leads Nuggets to 8th straight win by beating Spurs

-DENVER (AP) — Nikola Jokic had 26 points, 14 assists and 13 rebounds, and the Denver Nuggets held off the San Antonio Spurs for a 121-119 win Friday night when DeMar DeRozan’s tip attempt at the buzzer spun out.
+Jokic had 26 points, 14 assists and 13 rebounds to help the Nuggets win their eighth straight by holding off the San Antonio Spurs 121-119 on Friday night when DeMar DeRozan’s shot attempt at the buzzer rolled out.

-Jokic posted his 54th career triple-double to help the Nuggets to their eighth straight victory.
-Michael Porter Jr. had 22 points and reserve Monte Morris chipped in 21 as the Nuggets beat the Spurs for the second time in three nights.
+“In those situations, the clock moves so slow,” Nuggets coach Michael Malone said.
+“It’s like you’re watching a movie.
+I was just waiting for the buzzer to sound before the ball went through the hoop.
+Feel really fortunate to pull this one out.”

 The Nuggets led wire-to-wire, building a lead that stretched to as many as 18 points in the first half.
 But things got tight at the end after Derrick White hit two free throws with 10.7 seconds remaining to trim it to 120-119.

-After Porter made one of two free throws, the Spurs had three attempts in the closing seconds, including DeRozan’s try in traffic at the buzzer.
+After Michael Porter Jr. made one of two free throws, the Nuggets were anticipating the Spurs calling a timeout.

+Instead, Keldon Johnson sped up the floor and, with Porter guarding him closely, bounced a running layup off the back iron.
+Waiting on the other side of the basket was Dejounte Murray, whose left-handed tip went wide and to DeRozan.
+The putback by DeRozan rimmed out at the horn as the Nuggets breathed a heavy sigh of relief.

+“This is a little bit of a stressful job,” Malone said.
+“We’re lucky to win this game.”

 Aaron Gordon still hasn’t lost in a Nuggets uniform since being acquired in a trade with Orlando on March 25.
 He finished with 11 points.